 Vector-based graphics or 3D graphics is quite common today.
 On old 8 bit computers it was not very common instead, due to the large amount of computing power required to render even simple objects.
-Despite some 3D software was available for 8 bit systems, most software around at the time made use of 2D graphics only.
+Despite some 3D software was available for 8 bit systems, most software made use of 2D graphics only.
 Still, 3D routines are quite common on today’s C64 scene productions.
 In facts, 3D is a good play field for talented coders wanting to go beyond the limits of the Commodore 64.
 But, this is not what we are going to achieve here.
 We will just have a look at the principles, and we will discuss some very simple assembly implementations.

 On this article, we had a look at the principles behind 3D graphics, and we crudely defined a 3D vector as a set of three coordinates representing a point in the space.
 Once points have been projected in the plane (the screen), 3D objects can be simply drawn by joining these points with lines.